 From fall 2021 through fall 2023, I was a postdoctoral fellow in the Speech Perception & Production Lab (PI: Melissa M. Baese-Berk) at the University of Oregon.
 I'm continuing to conduct (and publish) my research, but it's no longer my primary position!

 During the spring of 2021, I was an Assistant Professor of Practice in the Department of Linguistics at Southern Illinois University - Carbondale.
 One of my graduate students there wrote a fabulous paper that was awarded the inaugural best department paper prize!
 For the 2019-2020 academic year, I was a Visiting Assistant Professor of Linguistics at Bucknell University.
 In addition to teaching, I carried out research in the Linguistics Lab (PI: Heidi Lorimor), which led to student Erin Liffiton ('20) and I receiving a research grant from FindingFive and QNTFY as well as giving a presentation (upcoming!) at the 179th Meeting of the Acoustical Society of America.

-In addition to teaching, I conduct research on whether we can use machine learning to predict the form of a broken plural in Maltese, the effects of working memory on auditory L2 sentence comprehension, and whether the Distributed Morphology framework is a good model of language processing in addition to being a good model of offline grammar.
+I also conduct research on whether we can use machine learning to predict the form of a broken plural in Maltese, the effects of working memory on auditory L2 sentence comprehension, and whether the Distributed Morphology framework is a good model of language processing in addition to being a good model of offline grammar.
 You can read more about these projects on my Research page, and send me an email if you're interested in hearing more.